carmenbianca/report-liferay/report.md

 Liferay also uses FOSSology and FOSSID as tools that reduce the workload of Legal, but they are not automated.

-## The project
+### The project

 The project of this internship is---in the simplest of terms---to make the problem as described above go away.
-Chapter \ref{project-definition}
-describes the project in full.
+Section \ref{project-definition} describes the project in full.
 This section details the context of the project.

 Liferay is the *ordering party* (client, Dutch: opdrachtgever) of the project.
 Matija Šuklje is the ordering party personified.
 The ordering party: